Nde-Dilan/music-controller/README.md

 # music-controller
-Q simple music controllerin Django and ReactJS to learn how tolink the two worlds:).
+A simple music controllerin Django and ReactJS to learn how tolink the two worlds:).